Jaewook08/swpp202001/README.md

 - Jun.
 5: See [issue 21](https://github.com/snu-sf-class/swpp202001/issues/21) to calculate your benchmark score.

+- Jun.
+10: About the final presentation and the competition, see [issue 23](https://github.com/snu-sf-class/swpp202001/issues/23).
+Please poll available times for the presentation.

 ## Assignments

 - Mar.
 19: Assignment 1 is announced.
 See here: https://github.com/aqjune/swpp202001-assn1